openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 2. Install requirements with `pip install -r scripts/requirements.txt`
 3. Set your `kubeconfig` and login to your cluster as `kubeadmin`
 4. Run the tool with `./scripts/nope.py`

+## Metrics Collection
+Below are the metrics that are collected as part of the tests:
+* CPU usage of pods in network-observability NS
+* Memory usage of pods in network-observability NS
+* Disk usage for PVC=loki-store
+* Number of NetFlows processed
+* Flow Processing time summary for 0.9 quantile
+* Total sum of number of bytes
+* Summary of packet size within Flows
+* Number of log lines (flow logs) processed